The Librarian: Quest for the Spear: Plot

-Flynn Carsen (Noah Wyle), a perpetual college student in his 30s with 22 academic degrees, is kicked out of college by his professor, Harris (Mario Iván Martínez), who arranges for Flynn to get his 23rd degree mid-term.
+Flynn Carsen, a perpetual college student in his 30s with 22 academic degrees, is kicked out of college by Professor Harris, who arranges for Flynn to get his 23rd degree mid-term.
 They have just completed a 1/20th scale model of the great pyramid, complete with a gold capstone.
-It will be months before he can sign up for another class.
-He tells Flynn—who does not know the names of his fellow students— that he lacks real-life experience and needs to see life outside of college.
-Flynn's mother, Margie (Olympia Dukakis), says the same thing.
-She is constantly worried about her son and encourages him to get a job, find a wife, and be happy.
+He and Flynn's mother, Margie, tell him that he lacks real-life experience and needs to experience life outside of college.

-Flynn receives an invitation to interview "for a prestigious position" at the Metropolitan Public Library.
-He is hired, and told that the position of Librarian has existed for thousands of years.
-His role is to protect historical and often magical items stored in a secret space far below the "real" library, including Pandora's Box, Tesla's Death Ray, the Holy Grail, the transmuted corpse of King Midas, and other things.

-Flynn finds that the job entails more than he expected when one of three parts of the Spear of Destiny is stolen by a cult known as the Serpent Brotherhood, led by the former librarian Wilde (Kyle MacLachlan), who had faked his own death.
-His mentor Judson explains that whoever has the complete Spear of Destiny will control the destiny of the entire world.
-Flynn is the only one on Earth who can track down the remaining two pieces and prevent the Serpent Brotherhood from possessing all three.
-He heads off to the Amazon jungle, with only two tools: his mind and a book written in a previously untranslated language called the "Language of the birds.”
+Flynn receives an invitation to a librarian job at the Metropolitan Public Library, where he is told that the position of "Librarian" has actually existed for thousands of years.
+His role is to protect historical and often magical items stored in a secret alternate dimension known simply as the Library and located far below the city library, including Pandora's Box, Tesla's Death Ray, the Holy Grail, the transmuted corpse of King Midas, and Excalibur, which is sentient and fiercely protective of the other artifacts.
+Judson, the head of the Library, informs him that one of three parts of the Spear of Destiny is stolen by a cult known as the Serpent Brotherhood.
+Flynn has been chosen to track down the remaining two pieces.
+He is sent to the Amazon rainforest, entrusted with a book written in the untranslated "Language of the birds.”

 On the plane, Flynn is ambushed by members of the Serpent Brotherhood and is rescued by a woman who forces him out of the plane in mid-air.
-Once they land, he finds that his rescuer, Nicole Noone (Sonya Walger), has been sent by Judson.
-She works for the Library in the role later defined as Guardian.
-She fell in love with the last Librarian and blames herself for his death.
+Once they land, he finds that his rescuer, Nicole Noone, has been sent by Judson as his Guardian.
+She fell in love with Edward Wilde, the previous Librarian, and blames herself for his death.
 She resists any friendly feelings for Flynn.
-As the two travel through the Amazon rainforest, they encounter waterfalls, local tribes, bridge collapses, and Maya death traps, which they manage to survive with little difficulty thanks to Flynn's extensive knowledge and Nicole's physical prowess.
-They retrieve the second piece of the spear and are immediately captured by the brotherhood and Wilde, who is about to shoot Nicole when Flynn steps in front of her.
-He makes a deal to find the last piece of the spear in exchange for Nicole's life.
-They head to Shangri-La, in the Himalayas.
+Together, they encounter waterfalls, a friendly local tribe, bridge collapses, and Maya death traps, which they survive with little difficulty thanks to Flynn's extensive knowledge and Nicole's physical prowess.
+They retrieve the second piece of the spear and are immediately captured by the brotherhood and Wilde, their leader, who had faked his death.
+Wilde almost shoots Nicole when Flynn steps in front of her and agrees to find the last piece of the spear in exchange for Nicole's life.